Marcosmgs/soulandsurf/README.md

 This section will be updated weekly as it can suffer cancelations by anytime in case of a forecast of good waves.

-(This background style for the meet up section was inspired by Coders Coffeehouse Project from CI)
+(This background style for the meet up section was taken from Coders Coffeehouse Project from CI)

 ![MEET UP TIMES SCREENSHOOT](documentation/meetup-feature1.png)